open-runtimes/examples/deno/get_price/README.md

 # Get Price!

-A Deno Cloud Function for Get the price of crypto, stocks, and commodities.
-Supported goods include (at least) Bitcoin, Ethereum, Google, Amazon, gold, and silver.
+A Deno Appwrite Function to get the price of crypto, stocks, and commodities.
+Supported types include Bitcoin, Ethereum, Google, Amazon, gold, and silver.

 _Example input:_